petergardfjall/dotfiles/cheat/sheets/rust.cheat.md

         // note: takes ownership of self (doesn't just borrow via &self) fn add(self, s: &str) -> String

-  Strings do not support indexing due to Unicode's variable-length encoding of chars.
-If you need to perform operations on individual Unicode scalar values, the best way to do so is to use the `chars()` method, which allows you to iterate over the characters.
+  Under the hood, `String` is basically a `Vec<u8>` and `&str` is `&[u8]`, but those bytes must form valid UTF-8 text.
+Due to Unicode's variable-length encoding of characters, `String`s do not support indexing.
+To do so you must first use the `chars()` method, which allows you to iterate over the UTF-8 Unicode characters.

         for c in "hello world".chars() {
           println!("{}", c);